nhsbsa-data-analytics/nhsbsaShinyR/README.md

 There is also a github action to check that code conforms to lintr (https://lintr.r-lib.org/).

-## NOTE: once you copy this repository, please change `nhsbsaShinyR` to new package name you give.
-Especially in the config.yaml, app.R files.

 ## Structure

 The package is structured as follows: